pinkpong111/governance-rules-theory/README.md

 $$\text{Diversity Preserved} \;\Leftrightarrow\; \text{SCC} \geq \theta_4 \;\wedge\; L_{\text{reinforcement}} \geq \theta_3 \;\Leftrightarrow\; \text{Rest Mode achieved}$$

 > **Governance is not the absence of conflict.**
 > **It is the capacity to resolve conflict without being asked.**

+---

+*This theory draws on cross-domain synthesis across behavioral economics, constitutional law, ecology, control theory, and complex systems science.*
+> **Governance is not the absence of conflict.**
+> **It is the capacity to resolve conflict without being asked.**